ramistry/cse15l-lab-reports/Lab_report_2.md

 that it is copying from is also the one that is changing.
 So for example an array has the strings "R", "A", and "H" respectively.
 Using the first code will lead to an array with HAH, instead of HAR.
-This because once the loop i executed the third time, the first element is no longer R, it is H.
+This because once the loop is executed the third time, the first element is no longer R, it is H.

 The solution creates a new array in which the elements are then copied